 A veteran educator, Terry has taught English, developmental reading, advanced reading, drama, journalism, library science, geography, and interior design.
-She has also served as her school’s cheerleading advisor for four years, the drama coach for two years, and the school’s newspaper advisor for five years.
+She has also served as her school’s cheerleading adviser for four years, the drama coach for two years, and the newspaper adviser for five years.
 Throughout her long career, she has worked with English-language learners and students in honors courses, and she has been a mentor for both International Baccalaureate candidates and special education students.
 She has also mentored several college-level student teachers.
 Furthermore, Terry has seven years of experience as a home-stay coordinator, English-language instructor, and tour escort for students from abroad.

 Terry also served as her school’s Teacher Librarian for eight years.
 In October, 2015, she earned her credential in library science at California State University, Long Beach.
 The credential program included numerous courses in Educational Technology.
 As a Teacher Librarian, Terry taught lessons in research skills and computer literacy; she organized library programming; and she also served as a liaison with local public library personnel who shared the joint-use facility.
 During this time she published two books about outstanding teachers in American history.

 Since her retirement, Terry has volunteered as an adult-literacy tutor for her community library.
 She continues to write.